Healthy On The Go: Just Salad's First Drive-Thru Restaurant Opens In North Jersey

 To celebrate its grand opening in Livingston, Just Salad is offering several promotions throughout January.

 The company will donate $1 from every purchase on Wednesday, Jan.
 22 to the New Jersey Audubon Society.
-It will also celebrate "$5 Meal Days" by offering discounted meals available in-store and at the drive-thru from Thursday, Jan.
-23 through Saturday, Jan.
+It will also celebrate "$5 Meal Days" by offering discounted meals available in-store on Thursday, Jan.
+23, and Friday, Jan.
+24, as well as at the drive-thru only on Saturday, Jan.
 25.

 The restaurant will also hold "VIP Bowl Day" on Monday, Jan.
 27, giving $5 meals to customers using reusable bowls.
 "Community Workers Day" will be held on Tuesday, Jan.
 28, allowing community workers to enjoy $5 meals for in-store purchases.